Sedation Oral Surgery Santa Maria, CA

 Sedation oral surgery is available at Wilson Oral Surgery in Santa Maria and the surrounding area.
 For many patients, sedation may make oral surgery a more comfortable and less daunting process.
 Call our oral surgeon and team today at (805) 910-1213 to schedule an appointment.

 Understanding Sedation Oral Surgery

-We can use sedation at almost all levels of dentistry, no matter how "minor" or invasive the procedure may be.
+Our oral surgeon can use sedation at almost all levels of dentistry, no matter how "minor" or invasive the procedure may be.
 There are many different levels of sedation that we will consider depending on a patient’s needs and degree of fear, including:

 - Minimal Sedation.
 Patients under minimal sedation remain awake for the procedure but take a relaxing sedative.

 - Moderate Sedation.
 Patients under moderate sedation also remain awake for the procedure but take a more potent sedative that may cause them to slur their words or forget much of the procedure.
 This is also known as conscious sedation.

 - Deep Sedation.
 Patients under deep sedation take a sedative that puts them on the edge of consciousness.
 However, this does not prevent patients from being awakened during this time.

 - General Anesthesia.
 Patients under general anesthesia take a sedative that renders them completely unconscious for the entire procedure.

 “Our oral surgeon can use sedation at almost all levels of dentistry, no matter how “minor” or invasive the procedure may be.”